Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

-Of the nine experiments in which SHRIKE does not solve, eight involve CVE-2016-7126.
-The most likely reason for the difficulty of experiments using this vulnerability is noise in the interaction sequences involved.
+Of the nine benchmarks which \SHRIKE does not solve, eight involve CVE-2016-7126.
+The most likely reason for the difficulty of benchmarks involving this vulnerability is noise in the interaction sequences involved.
 The source buffer for this vulnerability results from an allocation request of size 1, which \PHP rounds up to 8 -- an allocation size that is quite common throughout \PHP, and prone to occurring as noise.
-There is a noisy allocation in the interaction sequence which allocates the source buffer itself, several of the interaction sequences which allocate the target structures also have noisy allocations, and all interaction sequences which SHRIKE discovered for making allocations of size 8 involve at least one noisy allocation.
+There is a noisy allocation in the interaction sequence which allocates the source buffer itself, several of the interaction sequences which allocate the target structures also have noisy allocations, and all interaction sequences which \SHRIKE discovered for making allocations of size 8 involve at least one noisy allocation.
 For example, the shortest sequence discovered for making an allocation of size 8 is a call to \inlinecode{imagecreate(57, 1)} which triggers an allocation of size 7360, two allocations of size 8 and two allocations of size 57.
-In contrast, there is little or no noise involved in the experiments utilising CVE-2016-5093 and CVE-2015-8865.
+In contrast, there is little or no noise involved in the benchmarks utilising CVE-2016-5093 and CVE-2015-8865.